 After all, when you are in the smaller towns, where the transportation system is weaker, ask your hotel reception to get you a taxi.

 Safe Taxis in Iran

 Notably, in my country, there is a type of taxi named “Shakhsi” (private car) that you should not take.
 Because the drivers of these taxis do not have taxi-driver ID and their vehicles have not registered as taxis anywhere.
-As an Iranian woman, I do not use these types of taxis.
-Of course, most of my friends believe that there is no problem with “Taxi Shakhsi,” and I am a coward.
-But I prefer to be timid but stay safe!
+As an Iranian woman, I do not use these types of taxis, because they are not completely safe.

 On the other hand, although the drivers of “Taxi Shakhsi” are mostly honorable people, what do you do if you leave one of your personal belongings in their cars?
 You have neither the identification number nor the telephone number of the driver!